 Method

-2 large navel oranges, (choose oranges with unblemished skins as the whole fruit is used in this recipe)
+2 large navel oranges, (choose oranges with unblemished skins as the whole fruit

 5 eggs